 \begin{proof} If $[E]$ is representable, then we must have $E'\cong \pi^*E$, and thus $R\Hom(E',\sO_e(-1))=0$ as required.
 Conversely, if $R\Hom(E',\sO_e(-1))=0$, then $E'\cong \pi^*E$ for some sheaf $E$ of class $[E]$, necessarily exceptional. \end{proof}

 \begin{rem} This reformulation appears particularly amenable to a computational approach: rather than asking about whether an object exists, it asks about the properties of an explicit object $E'$.
-Note that the condition $R\Hom(E',\sO_e(-1))$ can be reformulated as $E'|_e\cong \sO_e(-1)^r$.
-In addition, it suffices to consider {\em any} rational elliptic surface, and the reduction works equally well with $R$ of mixed characteristic, so that one may feel free to compute in finite characteristic.
+In addition, the condition $R\Hom(E',\sO_e(-1))=0$ can be reformulated as $E'|_e\cong \sO_e(-1)^r$, so one need not even compute Ext spaces.
+In addition, it suffices to consider {\em any} rational elliptic surface, and the reduction of Proposition \ref{prop:all_del_Pezzos_have_same_exceptionals} works equally well when the discrete valuation ring $R$ has mixed characteristic, so that one may feel free to compute in finite characteristic.
 It is particularly tempting to work with the surface $y^2=x^3+z^6+w^6$ over a suitable finite field.
 Not only is it easy to find prime fields over which this surface has rational Mordell-Weil group (any prime that splits completely in $\Q(2^{1/3})$ will do), but the Mordell-Weil group is the group of $C_6$-equivariant maps from the Fermat curve $t^6+u^6+v^6=0$ to the curve $E_0:y^2=x^3-1$ of $j$-invariant $0$, suggesting that it should be possible to reduce to a question about equivariant bundles on the Fermat curve. \end{rem}

 More generally, if $E$, $E'$ are two exceptional bundles on $\tilde{X}$ satisfying $R\Hom(E,E')=0$, then we can apply the standard derived autoequivalences to put $E'$ in the form $\sO_{e'}(\chi-1)$, at which point translating by the corresponding section and twisting by a line bundle makes it $\sO_e(-1)$, and thus the image of $E$ under the same operations gives rise to an exceptional bundle on $X$.
 In fact, this works equally well if $E$, $E'$ are bundles on some blowdown of $\tilde{X}$, since their pullbacks to $\tilde{X}$ still form an exceptional pair.
 This gives a powerful technique for constructing exceptional bundles on del Pezzo surfaces.